dioptra-io/iris-tools/cache/README.txt

-This directory contains files that may take a long time to generate, but all contents can and should be regenerated to meet your desired criteria.
+This directory serves as a cache directory for files that can take a long time to generate.

-You can use the contents here for quick reference.
+You can use the cached files here for quick reference but all of these files can and should be regenerated to meet your desired criteria.